 - Other DNA Test Programs: If you are a male with surname Riehle and an E-V13 Y-haplogroup designation please let us know.

 If you have test results as indicated above, or have the described ancestry and might be interested in doing DNA testing, please contact us below to discuss.
+We may be able to help with the cost of testing.
 Your response will of course be kept confidential.

 If you found this article interesting and would like to share with family on social media, please click below and spread the word.